Travel with Purpose

 🚫 Reducing plastic

-Plastic bottles are banned on our compound.
+Single-use plastic bottles are not used on our compound.
 Guests are welcome to refill their bottles for free, while empty wine bottles are reused as handmade drinking glasses.

 🌱 Farm-to-table cooking